 • National Highways Gantries

-Following an exciting win of the RIBA competition to design the next generation of motorway gantries in the UK, Useful Studio have been appointed by National Highways to develop the the concept through Preliminary Design.
-Working in close collaboration with Expedition Engineering and the Jacobs and Atkins Realis JV we have successfully reduced the carbon and material use by half and created a solution that minimises on-site works.
+Following an exciting win of the RIBA competition to design the next generation of motorway gantries in the UK, National Highways have appointed Useful Studio to develop the concept through Preliminary Design.
+Working in close collaboration with Jacobs and Atkins Realis JV we have successfully reduced the carbon and material use by half and created a solution that minimises on-site works.

 Our design and technical innovations for the family of gantries aims to make them more elegant for every motorist.
 We have proven a carbon reduction, dramatic Capex and Opex cost reductions, and extended life by implementing a leaner, lighter steel construction without compromising the structure's strength and resilience.
 The competition design is a significant first for National Highways and the Department for Transport.
 We have been able to prove how the government, acting as an innovation champion, can get better value and more sustainable performance from public funding by choosing specialist designers who are not normally part of the large infrastructure framework agreements.